mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 This route will only work if the user is already logged in (checked via the session variable `req.session.loggedIn`) since it's meant to be used to _add_ a new strategy to a logged in user.

-This route will either add a new `local` strategy for the user (using given `login` and `password`), or it will update the existing `local` strategy information with the provided `login` and `password`.

 Input:

 * `login` -- the login name to be changed
 * `password` -- the password to be set for that login name.
 If the password is `*`, then it's left unchanged.
+This is used when users want to change their login name without re-submitting the password

-The record in `usersStrategies` will have `field1` set as the login name, and `field3` as an encrypted version of the user's password.
+This route will either add a new `local` strategy for the user (using given `login` and `password`), or it will update the existing `local` strategy information with the provided `login` and `password`.
+Note that it's also possible to just update the username, without re-submitting the password, by setting the password as `*`.
+The record in `usersStrategies` will have `field1` set as the login name, and `field3` as a hashed version of the user's password.

+Ths route willl fail if the login is already in use by another user;

 _Note_: if `local` wasn't an allowed strategy for the user (that is, a new record is being added to `usersStrategies`), the new strategy is added via a REST API call, like so: `usersStrategies.apiPost( { userId: req.session.userId, strategyId: 'local', field1: login.toLowerCase(), field3: password }` so that any notification mechanism (via comet) to existing users is actually triggered (e.g. the interface will be able to know that `login` is now a viable strategy).